 Co-signers for additional expertise provided:

-Signature: Date:

-Signature: Date:
+Signature: Date: Signature: Date:

-Surface Water WDS Verification:
+November 2010 Surface Water WDS Verification:

+Provide the name of surface water body/bodies potentially receiving the WDS effluent and the approximate distance to the waterbody (including the nearest surface water body/bodies to the site):

+Name (s) Un-named creek Distance(s) See report

+Based on all available information and site knowledge, it is my opinion that:

+Sampling and Monitoring Program Status:

+The current surface water monitoring program continues to effectively characterize the surface water conditions, and includes data that relates upstream/background and downstream receiving water conditions:

+X Yes

-ap site proximate distance to t ace water body/bodies potentially receiving the he waterbody (including the nearest surface waterbody) Ва sed on all available info ormation and site knowledge, it is my opinion tha t: Sa mpling and Monitorin g Program Status: 1) The current surface water monitoring program continues to effectively characterize the surface water conditions, and includes data that relates upstream/background and downstream receiving water conditions: X Yes No If no, identify issues.
-See report 2) All surface water sampling for the monitoring period being reported was successfully completed in accordance with the Certificate(s) of Approval or relevant authorizing/control document(s) (if applicable): X Yes No Not applicable (No C of A, aut control document app If no, specify below or provide details in an attachment.
-Surface Water Sampling Location Description/Explanation for change (change in name or location, additions, deletions) Date 18
+If no, identify issues.

+All surface water sampling for the monitoring period being reported was successfully completed in accordance with the Certificate(s) of Approval or relevant authorizing/control document(s) (if applicable):

+Х Yes --- -----

+Not applicable (No C of A, authorizing/ control document applies)

+If no, specify below or provide details in an attachment.

+No

-3) a) Some or all surface water sampling and monitoring program requirements for the monitoring period have been established outside of a ministry C of A or authorizing/control document.
-Yes X {No} Not applicable completed in accordar nce with the establis monitoring identified under 3 shed program from the site, in ameters) as developed per the ncluding sampling Yes No Not applicable If no, specify below or provide details in a n attachment.
-Surface Water Sampling Location (change in nar Explanation for change ne or location, additions, deletions) Date 4) operating procedures, established/outlined as (Note: A SOP can be including internal/e s per the Technical from a published so ons was done in accordance external QA/QC requirements Guidance Document, MOE 2 purce, developed internally by from another organization): s, as 2010, or as amended.
-X Yes No If no, specify:
+Surface Water Sampling Location Description/Explanation for change (change in name or location, additions, deletions) Date 19 a) Some or all surface water sampling and monitoring program requirements for the monitoring period have been established outside of a ministry C of A or authorizing/control document.

+Yes LA No LA Not applicable Yes X No Not applicable ----------------------------- ----- ------ ---------------- b) If yes, all surface water sampling and monitoring identified under 3 (a) was successfully completed in accordance with the established program from the site, including sampling protocols, frequencies, locations and parameters) as developed per the Technical Guidance Document:

+If no, specify below or provide details in an attachment.

+Surface Water Sampling Location Description/Explanation for change (change in name or location, additions, deletions) Date

+4) All field work for surface water investigations was done in accordance with standard operating procedures, including internal/external QA/QC requirements, as established/outlined as per the Technical Guidance Document, MOE 2010, or as amended.
+(Note: A SOP can be from a published source, developed internally by the site owner's consultant, or adopted by the consultant from another organization):

+If no, specify: